Portuguese India Armadas: Ships

 The ships of an India armada were typically carracks (naus), with sizes that grew over time.
-The first carracks were modest ships, rarely exceeding 100-tonnes, carrying only up to 40–60 men, e.g. the São Gabriel of Gama's 1497 fleet, one of the largest of the time, was only 120 t.
+The first carracks were modest ships, rarely exceeding 100 tons, carrying only up to 40–60 men; for example, the São Gabriel of Gama's 1497 fleet, one of the largest of the time, was only 120 tons.
 But this was quickly increased as the India run got underway.
-In the 1500 Cabral armada, the largest carracks, Cabral's flagship and the El-Rei, are reported to have been somewhere between 240 t and 300 t.
-The Flor de la Mar, built in 1502, was a 400 t nau, while at least one of the naus of the Albuquerque armada of 1503 is reported to have been as large as 600 t.
+In the 1500 Cabral armada, the largest carracks, Cabral's flagship and the El-Rei, are reported to have been somewhere between 240 and 300 tons.
+The Flor de la Mar, built in 1502, was a 400-ton nau, while at least one of the naus of the Albuquerque armada of 1503 is reported to have been as large as 600 tons.
 The rapid doubling and tripling of the size of Portuguese carracks in a few years reflected the needs of the India runs.
 The rate of increase tapered off thereafter.
-For much of the remainder of the 16th century, the average carrack on the India run was probably around 400 t.
+For much of the remainder of the 16th century, the average carrack on the India run was probably around 400 tons.

-In the 1550s, during the reign of John III, a few 900 t behemoths were built for India runs, in the hope that larger ships would provide economies of scale.
+In the 1550s, during the reign of John III, a few 900-ton behemoths were built for India runs, in the hope that larger ships would provide economies of scale.
 The experiment turned out poorly.
-Not only was the cost of outfitting such a large ship disproportionately high, they proved unmaneouverable and unseaworthy, particularly in the treacherous waters of the Mozambique Channel.
-Three of the new behemoths were quickly lost on the southern African coast – the São João (900 t, built 1550, wrecked 1552), the São Bento (900 t, built 1551, wrecked 1554) and the largest of them all, the Nossa Senhora da Graça (1,000 t, built 1556, wrecked 1559).
+Not only was the cost of outfitting such a large ship disproportionately high, they proved unmaneuverable and unseaworthy, particularly in the treacherous waters of the Mozambique Channel.
+Three of the new behemoths were quickly lost on the southern African coast – the São João (900 tons, built 1550, wrecked 1552), the São Bento (900 tons, built 1551, wrecked 1554) and the largest of them all, the Nossa Senhora da Graça (1,000 tons, built 1556, wrecked 1559).

-These kind of losses prompted King Sebastian to issue an ordinance in 1570 setting the upper limit to the size of India naus at 450 t.
+These kind of losses prompted King Sebastian to issue an ordinance in 1570 setting the upper limit to the size of India naus at 450 tons.
 Nonetheless, after the Iberian Union of 1580, this regulation would be ignored and shipbuilders, probably urged on by merchants hoping to turn around more cargo on every trip, pushed for larger ships.
-The size of India naus accelerated again, averaging 600 t in the 1580–1600 period, with several spectacularly large naus of 1500 t or greater making their appearance in the 1590s.
+The size of India naus accelerated again, averaging 600 tons in the 1580–1600 period, with several spectacularly large naus of 1500 tons or greater making their appearance in the 1590s.